Zavi77/Zavi77/README.md

-- 👋 Hi, I’m @Zavi77
+- 👋 Hi, Avijeet here.
-- 👀 I’m interested in AI/ML,Python
+- 👀 I am an Avid learner and a AI/ML enthusiast, currently working as a Data Scientist in one of the top IT companies of our nation.
-- 🌱 I’m currently learning Reinforcement Learning
+- 🌱 I’m currently learning Reinforcement Learning. quite intriguing topic.
+Do check it out.
-- 💞️ I’m looking to collaborate on Machine Learning End to End projects.
+- 💞️ I’m looking to collaborate on Machine Learning and Deep Learning End to End projects.
+Hope we can connect for the same.
+Thanks!!

 <!---